15 Master’s Degrees That Pay the Most in 2023

 Degrees That Pay the Most - 38

-Specializes in research where it focuses more on physical phenomena.
+Specializes in research that focuses more on physical phenomena.
 They also develop theories based on observation and experiments and formulate methods where laws and theories are applied.

 INDUSTRIAL MANAGEMENT